privacera/paig/paig-securechat/web-server/src/README.md

 launcher.close_app()
 ```
 > [!NOTE]
-> We recommend to use Privacera PAIG Shield config for governance of the chatbot.You can opt for insecure mode by providing the `--disable_paig_shield_plugin` flag while running the chatbot.
+> We recommend to use PAIG Shield config for governance of the chatbot.You can opt for insecure mode by providing the `--disable_paig_shield_plugin` flag while running the chatbot.
 You can pass this option in launch_app method as well.

 ## Configuration <a name="configuration"></a>
 PAIG Secure chat provides overlay configuration.
 You can provide the custom configuration in the following ways: